purva-thakre/purva-gsoc2021-blog/_posts/2021-08-22-final-gsoc.markdown

  - For $$n>2$$, if the two-level gate object is not describing a gate with first or last qubit as target then SWAP gates are inserted into the gate list along with a two-level gate with last qubit as target.
  - When the gates are decomposed into smaller gates, this output should also be inserted into the full gate list instead of creating a separate dictionary.
  - Only the final output should be a dictionary.

+The issues faced were also due to trying to separate the gray code output into two separate lists (labeled as forward gray code gates and backward gray code gates respectively) - last item of first list is the non-trivial two-level gate and the rest are CNOT gates in the gray code scheme.
+It would be better to change the output to one list for CNOT gates in gray code scheme and one list for the two-level gates that need decomposition function.
+Currently, because it is one nested list, it is difficult to iterate over.

+## Discussion related to creating a recursion scheme

 Because of above itemized issues, we had to resort to use ancilla qubits for describing a decomposition for more than 3 qubits as it was problematic to create a recursion function while still trying to keep track of all different keys.
 The procedure for recursion is shown below :